raghavbali12/TaskApp/README.md

 A Web app for tracking tasks to-do

 ## Application Overview
-This is an application that allows a user to track various tasks-to do in a simple but elegant UI.
+This is an application that allows a user to track various tasks to-do in a simple but elegant UI.
 Users can add, delete and edit existing tasks, as well as set due-dates and reminders for individual tasks.
 ![Alt text](/readme-screenshots/homepage.png?raw=true "Application homepage")